 + + +

-In the proclamation of the Gospel Matthew (2:13-18) on the day this is posted, the Church recalls in just six verses an account of the Visit of the Magi, Joseph’s second dream of an Angel of the Lord, the Holy Family’s flight to Egypt, and the wrath of Herod as he orders the slaughter of all male children under two years of age in and around Bethlehem.
-As a priest, I have read this account over forty-one consecutive Christmas seasons, but never before was it overshadowed by such tragic realism.
+In the proclamation of the Gospel according to Saint Matthew (2:13-18) on the Feast of the Holy Innocents, the Church recalls in just six verses an account of the Visit of the Magi, Joseph’s second dream of an Angel of the Lord, the Holy Family’s flight to Egypt, and the wrath of Herod as he orders the slaughter of all male children under two years of age in and around Bethlehem.
+As a priest, I have read this account over forty-two consecutive Christmas seasons, but never before was it overshadowed by such tragic realism.

 Our safe, emotional buffer zone from that 2,000 year old account is gone now.
 The sense of personal distance is lost.
-A dark cloud still hangs over America since the shocking and senseless deaths of 19 young children in a small Texas city called Uvalde.
-I first wrote of this midway through the year in June, 2022 in “Tragedy at Uvalde, Texas: When God and Men Were Missing.”
+A dark cloud still hangs over America since the shocking and senseless deaths of 19 young children in 2022 in a small Texas city called Uvalde.
+I first wrote of this shortly after this tragedy occurred in “Tragedy at Uvalde, Texas: When God and Men Were Missing.”

 Then it happened again — this time in Thailand, and this time the killer was not a crazed teenager, but a drug addicted police officer.
 The story devastated the Kingdom of Thailand.
 On October 6, 2022 the recently fired police officer brought a 9mm handgun and a knife into a preschool daycare center in the village of Uthai Sawan.
 It was near where Pornchai Moontri lived as a small child.
 With no known motive, the former officer murdered 24 children ages two to five.
 Then he killed his wife and his own child before turning his gun on himself.